dwightjack/marco.solazzi.me/src/content/blog/outgrowing-frontend-and-the-journey-ahead.md

 On the bookshelf of my childhood room at my parents' house, there's a book titled <cite lang="it">Chi sono io</cite> ("Who am I") by [Gianni Rodari](https://en.wikipedia.org/wiki/Gianni_Rodari), a famous Italian author of children's literature.
 The book tells the journey of a child who begins with a simple question: <q>Who am I?</q> Through a series of imaginative encounters in a fantasy world, the child discovers his many identities and characteristics.

-Though I'm no longer a child anymore, that question and the memory of that book popped into my mind recently, as I'm facing a problem: after many years, I don't feel comfortable calling myself a frontend developer anymore.
-It doesn't fit me, and I hardly find common ground with many members of the frontend community.
+Though I'm no longer a child, the memory of that book came to mind recently as I faced a problem: after many years, I no longer feel comfortable calling myself a frontend developer.
+It doesn’t seem to fit, and I struggle to connect with many in the frontend community.

 I’m not the first to notice this.
 In 2019 Chris Coyer described it in great detail in [The Great Divide](https://css-tricks.com/the-great-divide/), and many others before and after him wrote about it in a way I cannot probably come close to.

-While job titles can sometimes seem arbitrary, and we could theoretically revert to calling everyone a 'webmaster,' **they serve an important purpose in defining our professional identities, both internally and in relation to others**.
+Job titles may seem random at times, and we could all just be called 'webmasters,' but **they play an important role in defining our work, both for ourselves and for others**.

 ## What do we mean with *frontend*

-As I was thinking of why the word *frontend* is not fitting anymore, I realized that the issue was likely long-standing but only became evident recently: we divided web development into frontend and backend, using them as synonyms of *client-side* and *server-side*.
-This analogy worked perfectly fine 10 or 15 years ago, but since Single Page Applications and Server Side Rendered meta-frameworks like Next.js became the community standard, the analogy doesn't hold up anymore.
+As I was thinking of why the word *frontend* no longer fits, I realized the issue has existed for some time but became apparent only recently: we divided web development into frontend and backend, using them as synonyms of *client-side* and *server-side*,  a model that worked 10 or 15 years ago.
+However, with the rise of Single Page Applications and Server-Side Rendered frameworks like Next.js, the analogy no longer applies.
 If frontend is synonymous with client-side, then why do frontend engineers deal with Server Components and Server Actions?

 If we think about it, the word frontend can be explained as the part of a website or service that presents data to the users and through which users can interact with the system. **This definition doesn't specify whether it's limited to the client-side or includes server-side logic**.